mikestead/hx-yaml/README.md

 		//      - milk: 1.22

 		#if sys
-		// This time write that same document to disk and adjust the flow level giving a more compact result.
+		// This time write that same document to disk and adjust the flow level
+		// producing a more compact result.
 		Yaml.write("expenses.yaml", data, Renderer.options().setFlowLevel(1));
 		#end
 	}